Alhadji-Ekiel1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays a confused smiley "(Ôo)' "/"(Ôo)'" display the content of a file we use cat display the last 10 lines of a directory tail-n 10 directorydestination
+Write a script that displays a confused smiley "(Ôo)' "/"(Ôo)'" display the content of a file we use cat display the last 10 lines of a directory tail-n 10 directorydestination displaying the first 10 lines of a files in a directory using head -n 10